Your browser is out of date.

 Frequently Asked Questions

 The difference in strength between castings and other methods of metal working, while there, are negligible.
-Investment castings have been used by the military, aerospace, and medical fields for many years, and are still used in those industries today.
+Investment castings have been used by the military and medical fields for many years, and are still used in those industries today.
 Through testing and thorough inspection, we can ensure that no part that leaves Milwaukee Precision Casting would not meet the most rigorous of requirements.

 Read more Faqs